LincaMarius/ISAP-1_Schematic/README.md

 ![ Figure 2 ](/Pictures/Figure2.png)

-I will keep the chip numbering according to the original scheme of the SAP-1 computer.
+I will keep the chip numbering order according to the original schematic of the SAP-1 computer.

-So I will implement the schematic in the order given by this initial numbering.
+Thus, I will implement the schematic of each block in the order given by this initial numbering established by the book's authors.

 The original block diagram of the Central Processing Unit of the SAP-1 computer and implicitly of the ISAP-1 computer is: